Spotlight inversion by orthogonal projections: Conclusions and outlook

 \section{Conclusions and outlook}

-This article proposes a purely linear algebraic approach for reducing a linear forward model with clutter, a linear contribution from a nuisance parameter, which, in spite of its limitations, is a commonly encountered type of clutter in practical inverse problems.
-The results with the computed example indicate that this approach allows computationally efficient treatment of clutter.
-In high resolution problems in three and four dimensions where time dependency enters, the use of full model or marginalization can be computationally expensive, while the proposed spotlight projection model allows computationally efficient treatment of clutter.
-In practice, and in light of some preliminary tests, we expect that one would need only few hundreds of left singular vectors of $\mA_2$ to reduce significantly the clutter, whereby the methods of randomized linear algebra will be of utmost utility.
+This article proposes a purely linear algebraic approach for reducing a linear system with clutter, a linear contribution from a nuisance parameter, which, in spite of its limitations, is a commonly encountered type of clutter in practical problems.
+The proposed spotlighting approach is demonstrated with two different numerical examples; the first example is related to solving the selected components from a finite element model of an elliptic PDE and the second to estimating the selected components in a local tomography problem.
+The results with the computed examples indicate that this approach allows computationally efficient treatment of clutter, in particular in high resolution problems in three and four dimensions where possibly time dependency enters, and the use of full model or marginalization can be computationally expensive.
+In practice, and in light of some preliminary tests, we expect that for ill-posed inverse problems, one would need only few hundreds of left singular vectors of $\mA_2$ to reduce significantly the clutter, whereby the methods of randomized linear algebra will be of utmost utility.

 The proposed projection method has direct connections to earlier works on nuisance parameter estimation.
 In fact, the formula (\ref{likelihood factor}) is a version of the likelihood factorization methods \cite{basu2010elimination}, taking advantage of the known fact that independency and orthogonality in the Gaussian framework coincide.
 This connection may provide new ideas of developing the more general nuisance parameter suppression methods towards an algorithmic direction.